savonet/book/streaming.md

 #### Video

-A video consists of a sequence images given regularly.
+A video consists of a sequence images provided at regular interval.
 By default, these images are presented at the _frame rate_ of 25 images per second, but this can be changed using the setting `frame.video.framerate` similarly as above.
 Each image consists of a rectangle of pixels: its default width and height are 1280 and 720